greaselovely/Z16/_posts/2025-05-20-crm-and-the-anti-sales-motion.markdown

 ### When a CRM Vendor Tells You to Try Someone Else

 I recently revisited WORKetc while evaluating PSA/CRM platforms for **Zero One Six Security, LLC**.
-Years ago, they seemed like a promising all-in-one solution, so I figured it was worth seeing how far they’ve come.
+They seemed like a promising all-in-one solution, so I figured it was worth seeing how far they’ve come.
 Spoiler alert: not far.

 I reached out with a basic presales inquiry — nothing wild.
 Just the standard: *“Can I talk to someone to confirm that the platform supports the workflows I need before I waste time in a trial?”* Seems reasonable, right?